Women in architecture: European developments

 In Switzerland, Flora Steiger-Crawford (1899–1991) was the first woman to graduate in architecture from Zurich's Federal Institute of Technology in 1923.
 She established her own firm with her husband Rudolf Steiger in 1924.
 Their first project, the Sandreuter House in Riehen (1924), is considered to be the first Modernist house in Switzerland.
 In 1938, she terminated her architectural activities in favour of sculpture.

 The first woman to be admitted to Britain's Royal Institute of British Architects (RIBA) was Ethel Charles (1871–1962) in 1898.
 She and her sister Bessie were both trained as architects under the partnership of Ernest George and Harold Peto.
 In 1893, they both attempted to continue their training by attending the Architectural Association School of Architecture but were refused entry.
 Ethel completed part of the course offered by the Bartlett School of Architecture, receiving distinctions.
 As a woman, though, she was unable to obtain large-scale commissions and was forced to concentrate on modest housing projects such as labourers' cottages.
 Another early female architect in Britain was Edith Hughes (1888–1971), a Scot, who after attending lectures on art and architecture at the Sorbonne, studied at Gray's School of Art, Aberdeen, where she received a diploma in architecture in 1914.
 In addition to teaching at the Glasgow School of Art, she established her own practice in 1920, specializing in kitchen design.
 The first woman to design a major public building in Britain was Elisabeth Scott (1898–1972) who was the architect behind the Shakespeare Memorial Theatre at Stratford-upon-Avon completed in 1932.
+Gertrude Leverkus, though not the first to be admitted to the RIBA in 1922, claimed to have been the first woman to have made a lifelong career as a practicing architect having initially been a pupil, and later a partner, of Horace Field.
 Gillian Harrison (1898–1974) was one of the first four Architectural Association students, and in 1931 became the first woman Fellow of the Royal Institute of British Architects.